ropensci-archive/roweb2/content/blog/2013-10-23-style-geojson-polygon.md

 - maps
 ---

-Previously on this blog we have discussed making geojson maps and uploading to Github for interactive visualization [with USGS BISON data][ropost], and [with GBIF data][ropost2], and on [my own personal blog][scottpost].
+Previously on this blog we have discussed making geojson maps and uploading to Github for interactive visualization [with USGS BISON data](http://ropensci.org/blog/2013/07/04/rbison-geoson/), and [with GBIF data](http://ropensci.org/blog/2013/07/17/style-geojson/), and on [my own personal blog](http://sckott.github.io/2013/06/geojson/).
 This is done using a file format called [*geojson*](http://en.wikipedia.org/wiki/GeoJSON), a file format based on JSON (JavaScript Object Notation) in which you can specify geographic data along with any other metadata.

-In two the previous posts about *geojson*, I described how you could get data from the USGS BISON API using our [rbison package][rbison], and from the GBIF API using the [rgbif package][rgbif], then make a *geojson* file, and send to Github.
+In two the previous posts about *geojson*, I described how you could get data from the USGS BISON API using our [rbison package](https://github.com/ropensci/rbison), and from the GBIF API using the [rgbif package](https://github.com/ropensci/rgbif), then make a *geojson* file, and send to Github.
 In both examples, the data were points.
 What about polygons?
 This is a relatively common use case in which an area is defined on a map instead of points - and polygons are supported in geojson.
 How do we do this with the R to geojson to Github workflow?

 Using our package rgbif you can get a interactive map with polygons up on Github in just four lines of code!
 Of course creating a .shp file will take more than four lines of code.

-***************
+***

 ## Install rgbif